tenzir/bench/README.md

 Syncs all results when the `--full` flag is given.

+Result artifacts are stored and synced using a deterministic layout derived from the benchmark definition hash, input hash, runner, and Tenzir build identifier.
+This keeps the local cache (`~/.cache/tenzir-bench/results`) aligned with the remote bucket structure and prevents redundant downloads.

+Metadata fetched from GitHub (release list and recent `main` commits) is cached for 30 minutes; pass `--refresh` to bypass the TTL and force an update.

 ### `bench eval`

 Compare the latest runs against a set of reference runs.